-Augmented Reality or AR is an emerging technology which showcase views as 3D virtual object views using camera of handheld devices and lances fitted in head mounted devices.
+Augmented Reality or AR is an emerging technology that showcases views as 3D virtual object views using the camera of handheld devices and lances fitted in head-mounted devices.

-Augmented Reality allows user to show digital information in interactive way and it can be easily manipulated in digital form.
+Augmented Reality allows users to show digital information in an interactive way and it can be easily manipulated in digital form.

 There are basically two major components for Augmented Reality: